 Then, we expanded to research, design and validate constructs needed to capture mood states.

 At this point, we began to consider additional applications for Morphii.

-With core emotions and mood states validated, we expanded our research, design and validation efforts to include constructs & labels widely applicable in market, community, UI/UX and patient experience research.
+With core emotions and mood states validated, we expanded our research, design and validation efforts to include constructs & labels widely applicable in market, community, UI/UX applicable in market, community and UI/UX research.
 Here are a few examples:

 We also created what we refer to as “Bi-Directional” morphiis to capture a broader range of experience within a single adjustable graphic.

 The morphiis that are validated and publicly available today are just the beginning … while we started with the most applicable constructs and look of the graphical images, there are unlimited possibilities.

 For example, adjustable graphics can be developed and validated to capture experiences but have the images more closely represent an industry (like J.D.
 Power) or a brand (like Geico):